 At least now the ICOM M402 displays and can transmit GPS position information.

 I subsequently learned that I could edit the RMC sentence from the Brookhouse SeaTalk channel to produce a the required GGA sentence.
-This became necessary when I implemented AIS on the C120 display, which required the NMEA input/output on that device to operate at 38,400 baud and could no longer be received by the ICOM radios.
+This became necessary in 2006 when I implemented AIS on the C120 display, which required the NMEA input/output on that device to operate at 38,400 baud and could no longer be received by the ICOM radios.
 Saved once again by the Brookhouse Mux.

-I guess I don't learn lessons very well, because I recently purchased and installed an ICOM M802 SSB radio to replace the old M700 that has been on board for 4 years.
+I guess I don't learn lessons very well, because later in 2005 I purchased and installed an ICOM M802 SSB radio to replace the old M700 that has been on board for 4 years.
 Once again ICOM bit me with an off-beat NMEA interface and it's not the same as that used on the M402.
 With the M802 the interface is a BNC jack rack rather than a RCA Phono jack.
 So I was off to Radio Shack once more.
 Again I was dealing with a connector designed for coax cable and trying to adapt it to a 2-wire network.
 At radio shack I purchased a female BNC connector (actually two).
 This connector was designed for a solderless connection to RG58 coax cable.
 Instead I soldered one lead (black) from a duplex cable to the cable lug for the NMEA signal ground (see picture on right).
 I then put a small ring connector on the other lead (red) and secured it with the small machine screw for the center conductor on the connector.
 This provides the NMEA positive signal voltage.

 |Actually this picture is of my first attempt to put this connector together (remember I bought two).
 In soldering the ground wire I did not put my needle nose pliers between the solder point and the connector.
 The heat partially melted the dialectic in the connector and it would not fit on the jack on the M802 transceiver.
 Given my problems with these ICOM NMEA interfaces I immediately thought ICOM used a non-standard BNC jack.
 I stopped swearing in Japanese once I saw that my un-soldered BNC connector fit perfectly.||